Weight-Loss Gastric Balloons

 A weight-loss gastric balloon can make you feel fuller more quickly than you normally would when eating, which often means you'll eat less.
 The amount of weight you lose also depends on how much you can change your lifestyle habits including diet and exercise.

-As with any treatment or procedure, side effects are rare but can occur.
+As with any treatment or procedure, side effects may occur.
 If the balloon deflates, there’s a risk that the device could move through the body and cause a blockage.
 In this case, a procedure or surgery to remove to balloon may be required.

 What to Expect